broadinstitute/terraform-shared/terraform-modules/cloud-function/README.md

 <details>
 <summary>
-Can notify Slack channels if the function crashed or exits with an error
+Can notify Slack channels if the function fails
 </summary>

 - Cloud Monitoring notification channel must already be configured in the UI, within the [google\_project](#input\_google\_project) you plan to use--[configuration page here](https://console.cloud.google.com/monitoring/alerting/notifications)
 - More than just Slack channels can be set--pass monitoring channel "display names" to [monitoring\_channel\_names](#input\_monitoring\_channel\_names)
+- Adjust what is considered a failure via [monitoring\_success\_statuses](#input\_monitoring\_success\_statuses)--for HTTP functions, you may not want to alert on 'error' executions, since those include 400-series responses to clients

 </details>